6 Ways to Promote Effective Communication in the Workplace

 They will all have their own preferences for messaging apps.
 However, managing half a dozen apps or more is a waste of your time and creates plenty of room for human error.

-Mio enables cross-platform communication between Slack, Microsoft Teams, and Webex.
+Mio enables cross-platform communication between Microsoft Teams, Slack, Webex, and Zoom Chat.

-This means that you and your contacts can talk and make use of messaging app features without leaving your platform of choice.
+This means that you and your colleagues can talk and make use of messaging app features without leaving your platform of choice.